ilikeurm1/Casino/README.md

 ## Configuration v2+

 Pretty much the same as v1 only your file is now saved in a **JSON** file instead of a txt file.
+Which makes it so there is 1 file for every user (as long as `Main_Directory` is the same).